ElijahKR/EasyAOP/README.md

 1. Program to interface, not implementation.[1]
 2. Depend on abstractions.
 Dot depend on concrete class.[1]

-So previous way is not the best practice, and what changes should we do for this design furter?
+So previous way is not the best practice, and what should we do to optimize this design further?

 We can handle the virtual methods and concrete methods implemented separately.